Cooking & Recipes

 You may not think of using rapeseed oil in cakes and baking but it does work and produces exceptional results with a light moist sponge!
 Stick to cake recipes with a base flavour such as chocolate, carrot or lemon for example.
 As a general rule substitute equal amounts of rapeseed oil for butter (e.g. 4 oz for 4 fl oz or metric 100g for 100ml).
 There are lots of recipes to try on our recipes section below, one of our favourites being the chocolate brownie!

-3 tbsp Bath Harvest Rapeseed Oil
+1 kg Potatoes (e.g. Maris Piper or King Edwards) 3 tbsp Bath Harvest Rapeseed Oil Salt & Pepper

 Try using any our Infused range to add extra flavour!